nationalarchives/ds-wagtail/.github/PULL_REQUEST_TEMPLATE.md

 ## Before assigning to reviewer, please make sure you have

-- [ ] Checked things thoroughly myself before handing over to reviewer.
+- [ ] Checked things thoroughly before handing over to reviewer.
-- [ ] Included the ticket number in the PR title to help us keep track of changes.
+- [ ] Checked PR title starts with ticket number as per project conventions to help us keep track of changes.
 - [ ] Ensured that PR includes only commits relevant to the ticket.
 - [ ] Waited for all CI jobs to pass before requesting a review.
 - [ ] Added/updated tests and documentation where relevant.

 ## For Reviewer

+- [ ] Before merging PR

+    `main` branch :

+        - [ ] check PR merge tile begins with `release/<major.minor.patch>:<default/custom description>`
+        - [ ] check PR merge tile begins with ticket number Ex `DF-XXX: Ticket name / short description`
+        - [ ] select `Create a merge commit`

+    `develop` branch:

+        - [ ] check if merges into base branch are `not to be kept On Hold` and then proceed.
+        - [ ] check PR merge tile begins with ticket number Ex `DF-XXX: Ticket name / short description`
+        - [ ] select `Squash and merge`

+## For Reviewer/Developer

+- [ ] After merging PR:

-Once PR is merged, check and arrange to deploy on platform-sh.
+  - [ ] check and arrange to deploy on platform-sh.
+  - [ ] update status on JIRA ticket on deployment.
+  - [ ] update slack on deployment progress of the JIRA ticket once deployed.